ToolPaletteRef

 public struct ToolPaletteRef : ToolPaletteProtocol, GWeakCapturing

-allows you to add GtkToolItems
+A GtkToolPalette allows you to add GtkToolItems to a palette-like

 container with different categories and drag and drop support.

-is created with a call to gtk_tool_palette_new()
+A GtkToolPalette is created with a call to gtk_tool_palette_new().

-cannot be added directly to a GtkToolPalette
+GtkToolItems cannot be added directly to a GtkToolPalette -

-instead they are added to a GtkToolItemGroup
+instead they are added to a GtkToolItemGroup which can than be added

-.
-To add a GtkToolItemGroup
+to a GtkToolPalette.
+To add a GtkToolItemGroup to a GtkToolPalette,

-use gtk_container_add()
+use gtk_container_add().

 (C Language Example):